Paroles

 Paroles ([pa.ʁɔl]; "Words") is a collection of poems by Jacques Prévert, first published in 1946.

-Lawrence Ferlinghetti's translation of 44 poems from this collection was published by Penguin in the 1960s, under the title Selections from Paroles.
+Lawrence Ferlinghetti's translation of 44 poems from this collection was published by Penguin Books in the 1960s, under the title Selections from Paroles.

+A sound recording of his reading the poems was made in the 1950s.

 It was ranked 16th in Le Monde's 100 Books of the Century.